Jayne Barnetson

 Jayne Barnetson (born 21 January 1968) is a Scottish former athlete who competed mainly in the High jump.

+Biography

+Barnetson finished second behind Diana Davies in the high jump event at the 1985 WAAA Championships.

-She finished fourth at the 1986 World Junior Championships.
+Barnetson finished fourth at the 1986 World Junior Championships.
 Her 1989 Scottish records for the high jump (1.91m) and Heptathlon (5803 pts), still stand.